Irish Folklore: 23 Irish legends and myths

 Irish stories and Irish storytelling has been the bedrock of Irish culture since the dawn of time.
 Irish folklore has travelled with the Irish as they emigrated across the globe taking with them the tales, songs, legends and myths of Ireland along with their hopes and dreams.

 Celtic legends were passed between towns and villages and through generations via the bards and seanchaí the traditional Gaelic storytellers and historians.
 In those ancient times, stories were not written down and long poems and songs contained the wisdom of Irish folklore and the tales of Irish heroes.
+Folks travelling to Ireland often want to visit the places of legends, Irish fairies and stories of ancient times.

 - Irish Folklore: 23 Irish legends and myths